bhrnjica/daany/docs/DevGuide/developer_guide.md

 ![grouop and rolling operation](../img/daany_groupby_and_rolling.png)

-Merge and Join two data frame s
+Merge and Join two data frames
 -----------------------------------
-Merge two data frames is similar like SQL LIKE.
+`Merge` method merges two data frames on a ways similar like SQL LIKE statement.
 In order to call it, you have to provide two data frames, left and right key columns and type of joining.
-The following code shows joining two data frames with two keys columns with inner join type.
+The condition for merging is based on keys columns where the values from the first left key column must be equal to the first right key column.
+In case of more than one key column the values from the corresponded columns must be  equal.
+The following code shows mergings two data frames with two keys columns with inner join type.

 ```csharp
 var dict = new Dictionary<string, List<object>>